Vladimir-csp/uwsm/README.md

   package.
 - @YaLTeR for an idea that lead to automatic compositor startup detection.
 - @izmyname for integration and documentation work on Hyprland's side.
+- @basil for LXQt integration and documentation work.